 In our example we only want the disclaimer to be applied when an email leaves our organization.
 We are not concerned about applying a disclaimer if the email stays inside the organization.
 For example, an email between two employees.

-The easiest way to meet this criteria is to select The recipient is located from the Apply this rule drop down.
+The easiest way to meet these criteria is to select The recipient is located from the Apply this rule drop-down.

 Click the Select one link.

 In the select recipient location dialog, we can pick who will receive the disclaimer.
 In our example, we will pick Outside the organization.
 Click Ok.

 The New Rule dialog suggests a rule name.
 Let’s change Name to Legal Disclaimer.

 We can also specify whether the rule goes into effect right away by selecting Enforce.
 However, it is always recommended to test the rule first.
 You can do this by selecting one of the Test options.
 Whether you pick policy tips or not will determine if your users see any policy tips in Outlook while you are testing.
 For my example I am going to leave this at Enforce, putting the rule into immediate effect.

 Before we save this rule we also need to drop an exception into place.
 Our exception will check each email to see if the disclaimer text is already present.
 If so, it will block the rule from applying another disclaimer.
 Without this exception, we would get a cascade of duplicate disclaimer text.
 To set the exception we need to click the More options link.